-Jordan reports new MERS deathMay 12th, 2014 in Diseases, Conditions, Syndromes /
+Jordan reports new MERS deathMay 12, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 A man has died in Jordan after being infected with the MERS virus, the government said Monday, on the eve of a World Health Organisation emergency meeting on the disease.